 One of the reasons that that's not key for me right now, as far as PCI goes is, if you remember back many years ago here, it seems like just yesterday where all the retailers were having their data breaches around the holidays, we had actually implemented tokenization right before that all happened.
 From a CISO perspective, I just breathe a sigh of relief every time one of those things hit the news, because in our position, when that happens, your senior executives reach out to you, your board reaches out to you and they're like, well, what about us?
 What about us?
 And being able to sit there and say: hey, we tokenized our credit cards.
 We are solid.
 We know we don't have to worry about it.
 That really helped from me from a PCI regulations perspective and not having that.

 But the next thing that comes along, there's always something new coming along.
 And for us, it was California Consumer Privacy Act.
 I guess we are not an international company and therefore, when GDPR hit, we didn't have to go and meet those obligations of GDPR, but not long after that, you know, the CCPA hit and we had to pivot really quickly, get the teams together and drive that to conclusion.
 It was a very interesting experience.
-So, as a leader of the IT risk management organization, I think one of the great benefits that came from that is that you have to do a full data discovery of your environment.
+So, as a leader of the IT risk management organisation, I think one of the great benefits that came from that is that you have to do a full data discovery of your environment.

 They always say you can't protect what you don't know is there.
-It was so insightful for us just find out how our business is actually using the data, because in IT, we always have one perspective, we think, okay, it just sits there.
+It was so insightful for us just find out how our business is actually using the data, because in IT, we always have one perspective, we think, OK, it just sits there.
 They run a couple of reports and we're good.
 Then you find out they share it with this partner and this vendor and how they're doing it.
 It really opens your eyes to say “wow”, it's just interesting.
 We learn so much about our business in a very short period of time.
 To me that was worth its weight in gold from a learning perspective.
 It was a blessing in disguise because of that now we have a rock-solid solution in place.

 As you know, I think Virginia is actually spinning up the laws this year and I know Hawaii is not very far behind them.
 So, from our, you know, for us having a solution in place, once again, that was a digital transformation for us.
 We went from having to figure out how are we going to do this with technology?
 Because it's too manually intensive to try to do it any other way.
-It was actually a good experience and we learned a lot, we gained a lot of business partners along the way, and that is, I think, the key focus right now… Is all around the data protection and data privacy.
+It was actually a good experience and we learnt a lot, we gained a lot of business partners along the way, and that is, I think, the key focus right now… Is all around the data protection and data privacy.